Revisiting minimum description length complexity in overparameterized models: Ridge-based minimum description length complexity

 It is a valid density for an LNML code, denoted by $\qdist_{\lammat}$, since

-In other words, $\qdist_{\lammat}$ is the LNML code induced by the ridge estimator $\that_{\lammat}$.\footnote{In a similar fashion, one can see that the OLS estimator would correspond to the NML code~\eqref{eq:nml_defn} for the codes given by~\eqref{eq:linear_code}.}
+In other words, $\qdist_{\lammat}$ is the LNML code induced by the ridge estimator $\that_{\lammat}$.\footnote{In a similar fashion, one can see that the OLS estimator would correspond to the NML code~\eqref{eq:nml_defn} for the codes given by~\eqref{eq:linear_code}.} We note that the RHS of \cref{eq:pdist} denotes (up to proportionality) the posterior density on $\theta$ for Gaussian likelihood on data with a Gaussian prior; however, the distribution $\qdist_{\lammat}$ is not central to the Bayesian settings.

 Our definition of complexity, as alluded to earlier, makes use of a family of LNML codes.
 For the linear setting, we consider the family: